Peter Secchia, businessman and philanthropist, dies at 83

 Secchia, a New Jersey native with a boisterous, back-slapping style, was a major player in the Michigan Republican Party; the party’s headquarters in Lansing bears his name.
 He also was close to President Gerald Ford and President George H.W.
 Bush, and served as U.S. ambassador to Italy during the Bush presidency.

-Secchia had a crucial role in creating Millennium Park, an area of old gypsum mines in the Grand Rapids area.
+Secchia had a crucial role in turning an area of old gypsum mines in Kent County into the 1,400-acre Millennium Park.
 A statue of him, commissioned by Richard and Helen DeVos before their deaths, was unveiled there last year.

 "Throughout his life, Peter was firmly committed to his family, his business, his community and his country.
 His presence in all will be deeply missed," wife Joan Secchia said.